PAKGHAN SERIES, DAY 9 – 12

 172/229

-This post is part of the Pakghan Series, for the entire series click here or for episode 1, click here.
+This post is part of the Pakghan Series.
+For the entire series, click here, or for episode 1, click here.

-To see more photos or videos of my trip head to my social channels; YouTube, Instagram & TikTok.
+To see a different side of my trip, head to my social channels: YouTube, Instagram & TikTok.
+Links at the top of the page.